The Silver Rose

 The Queen smirked.

 “Who is she?
-Another Noble’s wife?
+Another Noble man’s wife?
 A whore?
 No sane woman could refuse your charms.
 She must be taken or blind!
 Who is this foolish slut?”

 Lord Argente stepped toward the Queen, looking deep into her eyes.